Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 The interface provides functions for transferring token ownership, allowing other addresses to transfer tokens and for querying token balances, operators and token metadata.
 It allows for off-chain applications to track token balances and the location of token metadata using logged events.

-This standard is a modification of :ref:`CIS-1<CIS-1>` to use features introduced in smart contract version 1.
+This standard is a modification of :ref:`CIS-1<CIS-1>` that uses features introduced in smart contract version 1.

 Specification
 =============